wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-audit-standard/includes/6-use-audit-log-searching-investigate-common-support-issues.md

 ### Issue: Investigate why there was a successful sign-in by a user outside your organization

-When reviewing audit records in the audit log, an organization may see records that indicate an external user was authenticated by Azure Active Directory and successfully signed in to its Microsoft 365 tenant.
+When an organization reviews audit records in the audit log, it may see records that indicate an external user was authenticated by Azure Active Directory and successfully signed in to its Microsoft 365 tenant.
 For example:

  -  An admin in contoso.onmicrosoft.com may see an audit record showing that a user from a different organization (for example, fabrikam.onmicrosoft.com) successfully signed into contoso.onmicrosoft.com.
  -  Similarly, the admin may see audit records that indicate users with a Microsoft Account (MSA), such as an Outlook.com or Live.com, successfully signed into contoso.onmicrosoft.com.